LUZ MARINO

 I meditate on how the coincidence of being in the right place at the right time can change the course of an experience for anyone.

-But as life is just a passage of time on this earth, last week, friends and family had to say goodbye to Al Stewart, the Last Scottish of Kearny; Al seized eternity on a journey without return.
+But as life is just a passage of time on this earth, last week, friends and family had to say goodbye to Al Stewart, the Last Scottish of Kearny.
+Al seized eternity on a journey without return.